-Biography: I'm a research fellow at the Centre for Mathematical Modelling at Flame University.
+Biography: I'm currently a PhD student at the Laboratory for Emerging Technologies at Brown University and the Center for Computing Research at Sandia National Laboratories.
 My interests lie at the intersection of geometric phenomena in quantum systems, conformal field theory, quantum thermodynamics, and condensed matter theory.
 In particular, I'm deeply interested in geometric properties of Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) dynamics and their applications to condensed matter systems, quantum information processing, and classical information processing.
 I'm also interested in the properties of conformal field theories (CFTs) out of equilibrium, and the ways by which nonequilibrium CFT phenomena manifest in condensed matter models.
 Finally, I'm interested in the consequences that renormalisation group transformations have for resource theories.

 At present, my work focuses on applications of resource theories and shortcuts-to-adiabaticity to physical models for reversible computing and conformally invariant systems.
 Reversible computing is a paradigm of computing that relies on preserving and unwinding correlations, which allows us to avoid the energy cost resulting from irretrievably ejecting information stored in memory devices into the environment.
 Although systems implementing reversible logic were first proposed as early as 1978 by Fredkin and Toffoli; designing a model of fast, fully adiabatic, and scalable classical reversible operations remains an ongoing and active area of interest.
 Here, the language of shortcuts-to-adiabaticity, resource theories, and quantum speed limits are especially suited to helping us design our desired models for reversible computing.
 I'm currently working alongside Michael P. Frank (Sandia National Labs), Giacomo Guarnieri (Trinity College Dublin), John Goold (Trinity College Dublin), and David Guéry-Odelin (Uni.
 Toulouse III) to develop these models.